ikarolaborda/bookstore-api/README.md

 ## Installation

-Warning: To properly run the application, you must have installed [Docker](https://www.docker.com/) e o [Docker Compose](https://docs.docker.com/compose/).
+Warning: To properly run the application, you must have installed [Docker](https://www.docker.com/) and [Docker Compose](https://docs.docker.com/compose/).

 1 - In order to setup the project, clone this repository and run the commands below: